-ASSP’s Educational Standards Committee developed the Society’s safety curriculum guidelines to assist colleges and universities in the development of occupational safety and health (OSH) programs and to provide guidance to existing programs pursuing program-level accreditation from ABET Inc. These guidelines underpin the OSH body of knowledge, representing best practices and rigorous peer review.
+Our safety curriculum guidelines are designed to help colleges and universities develop occupational safety and health (OSH) programs and to provide guidance to existing programs pursuing program-level accreditation from ABET Inc. These guidelines underpin the OSH body of knowledge, representing best practices and rigorous peer review.

 Baccalaureate OSH Programs

 These programs must demonstrate that graduates possess the necessary knowledge, skills and abilities to competently and ethically implement and practice applicable scientific, technical and regulatory aspects of OSH.
 More specifically, graduates must produce a culminating senior project/capstone and demonstrate competency in each of the following knowledge domains, including all 10 program specific outcomes.

 The OSH professional will use research and evidence to drive problem-solving and integrate value-added practical solutions into organizational goals.

 - Collect, analyze and interpret relevant data to reduce the risk profile of an organization.

 - Interpret OSH performance measurements for effectiveness and continual improvement.

 The OSH professional will interact effectively with stakeholders, colleagues and employees, fostering mutual respect and shared decision-making to enhance worker health and safety.

 - Demonstrate the development and delivery of effective training by employing various methods.